 Are you using design management tools with your team to ensure that feedback and design collaboration are encouraged from both ends?

-From the perspective of an in-house design team, if you haven’t already, it’s time to standardize your design team’s tech stack.
-This ensures that all of your files are compatible across the team and everyone has access to giving and receiving feedback.
+From the perspective of an in-house design team, standardize your design team’s tech stack to ensure file compatibility for all designers and everyone understand how to provide feedback.

 However, when it comes to outsourcing your design work, you’ll find that your designers will have their own tech stack and each will differ.
-That’s okay so long as there’s a way to provide feedback easily.
+Either find freelancers who use the same tools, or make sure there’s an easy way to provide feedback.

-For example, at Superside, we have a whole design management platform for our customers to use.
-They can:
+At Superside, we have a whole design management platform allows your to:

-Nothing is more frustrating for a designer than having to sift through emails, Slack messages and collaboration tools to gather and action on multiple feedback points.
-That’s why it’s so important that, when you share feedback with designers, it’s all done in one place.
+For a designer, nothing is more frustrating than sifting through emails, Slack messages and other collaboration tools to gather all the feedback together.
+So when sharing feedback with designers, do it all in one place.

-Doing this also leaves less room for missing a piece of feedback, requiring you and your designer to go through yet another round of edits.
+Doing this also leaves less room for missing a piece, or duplication of feedback, requiring you and your designer to go through yet another round of edits.

 The place you document your feedback is less important than your consistency of platform.
-So, whether you’re using one of the tools mentioned above or defaulting to a Gmail thread, keep all of your feedback in one place.
+So, whether you’re using Superside, or one of the tools mentioned above keep all of your feedback in one place.

 Bad feedback: “My wife’s favorite color is blue.
 Can we make the site more blue?”